sha256yan/incorrect-fee/README.md

 ---

 ### Details
+- As mentioned earlier, most issues arise from SwapHelper.getAmounts .
+The SwapHelper library is often used for the Bin type. ([Example in LBPair](https://github.com/sha256yan/incorrect-fee/blob/dc355df9ee61a41185dedd7017063fc508584f24/src/LBPair.sol#L36))
-- LBPair.swap uses _bin.getAmounts(...) on the active bin to calculate fees.
-[See here](https://github.com/sha256yan/incorrect-fee/blob/dc355df9ee61a41185dedd7017063fc508584f24/src/LBPair.sol#L329-L330)
+- LBPair.swap uses _bin.getAmounts(...) on the active bin to calculate fees. ([See here](https://github.com/sha256yan/incorrect-fee/blob/dc355df9ee61a41185dedd7017063fc508584f24/src/LBPair.sol#L329-L330))
-- _bin is an instance of the custom type Bin, which uses the SwapHelper library.
-[See here](https://github.com/sha256yan/incorrect-fee/blob/dc355df9ee61a41185dedd7017063fc508584f24/src/LBPair.sol#L36)
-- For a given swap, if a bin has enough liqudity, the fee is calculated using [FeeHelper.getFeeAmountFrom(amountIn)](https://github.com/code-423n4/2022-10-traderjoe/blob/79f25d48b907f9d0379dd803fc2abc9c5f57db93/src/libraries/SwapHelper.sol#L65)
+- For a given swap, if a bin has enough liqudity, the fee is calculated using ([FeeHelper.getFeeAmountFrom](https://github.com/code-423n4/2022-10-traderjoe/blob/79f25d48b907f9d0379dd803fc2abc9c5f57db93/src/libraries/SwapHelper.sol#L65)).
+This results in smaller than expected fees.

+- LBRouter.getSwapOut relies on SwapHelper.getAmounts to simulate swaps.
+It's simulations adjust to the correct fee upon using the modified verion of SwapHelperV2.getAmounts ([LBRouter.getSwapOut](https://github.com/sha256yan/incorrect-fee/blob/899b2318b7d368dbb938a0f1b56748eb0ac3442a/src/LBRouter.sol#L124-L125), [SwapHelper.getAmounts](), [SwapHelper.getAmountsV2]())
+- LBRouter.getSwapIn has a fee calculation error which is independent of SwapHelper.getAmounts.
+[See here](https://github.com/sha256yan/incorrect-fee/blob/899b2318b7d368dbb938a0f1b56748eb0ac3442a/src/LBRouter.sol#L168-L169)

 ---

-# Incorrect use of getFeeAmountFrom(amountIn)
+# Incorrect use of getFeeAmountFrom
 - When there is enough liquidity in a bin for a swap, we should use FeeHelper.getFeeAmount(amountIn) instead of FeeHelper.getFeeAmountFrom(amountIn).

-### Proof
+### Evidence
 - amountIn, the parameter passed to calculate fees, is the amount of tokens in the LBPair contract in excess of the reserves and fees of the pair for that token.
 [Inside LBPair.sol](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/LBPair.sol#L312-L314) --- [Inside TokenHelper](https://github.com/sha256yan/incorrect-fee/blob/1396f6c07ae91bfe5833fd629357983432a97f8b/src/libraries/TokenHelper.sol#L59-L69)